sth/karma-summary-reporter/README.md

 a test over all browsers ("failed" if the test failed anywhere, ...).
 In the above examples this is the column with the "all" header.
 Setting this option to `false` disables this column.

+### browserList

+Show the list of connected browsers before the result table

+- `'always'`: Show always (default)
+- `'ifneeded'`: Show only if there are test results shown from multiple browsers
+- `'never'`: Show never

 ## Test failure details